ncbi/rapt/wiki/In-depth Documentation and Examples.md

                 --no-usage-reporting

                         optional.
 Prevents usage report back to NCBI.
 By default, RAPT sends usage information back to NCBI for statistical analysis.
+The information collected are a unique identifier for the RAPT process, the machine IP address, the start and end time of RAPT, and its three modules: SKESA, taxcheck and PGAP.
                         No personal or project-specific information (such as the input data) are collected.

+                   --regions
+                        Optional.
+Specify the GCP regions parameter.
+Default is a single region us-central1

                 --machine-type TYPE

                         Optional.
 Specify the type of google cloud virtual machine to run this job.
-                        Default is "n1-highmem-32" (refer to google cloud documentation), which is suitable for most jobs.
+                        Default is "n1-highmem-16" (refer to google cloud documentation), which is suitable for most jobs.

                 --boot-disk-size NUM